quoccuongLE/MDP_MTMC_Tracking/README.md

 ### Usage

 1. Run complie.m (openCV required)
-2. Run MTMC_test.m (the code is tested on the 2 sequences: PETS09 S2L1 and EPFL Terrace1)
+2. Run MTMC_test.m (the code is tested on the 2 sequences: PETS09 S2L1 and EPFL Terrace1)on
+### Citation

+Will be updated soon.

 ### Dataset and Detection